 Myth: Guns can be Shipped from a Gun Show

 Fact: There are lots of stipulations to this.
-Basically, the only way a firearm can be mailed is from a licensed FFL dealer to another licensed FFL dealer.
+Basically, a firearm has to be mailed (UPS or FedEx) to a licensed FFL dealer.

 Example: A gun show attendee purchases a firearm from a private seller and wants it shipped out-of-state.
-The firearm needs to be taken to a licensed FFL and shipped to another licensed FFL near the purchaser’s desired location.
+The firearm needs to be shipped to a licensed FFL near the purchaser’s desired location.

 Source: ATF – Unlicensed Persons